NBA Playoff Standings: Can The New Orleans Pelicans Beat Golden State Warriors?

 11. New Orleans Pelicans (23-34)

 Over in the Eastern Conference, the Cleveland Cavaliers are still running the show.
 Even with All-Star power forward Kevin Love out with another injury, the Cavs hold a three-game lead over the Boston Celtics.
-That could change if the Celtics are able to acquire a player like Jimmy Butler before the NBA trade deadline, especially since team general manager Danny Ainge has the assets to pull off a deal like that.
+That could change if the Celtics can acquire a player like Jimmy Butler before the NBA trade deadline, especially since team general manager Danny Ainge has the assets to pull off a deal like that.
 Would the Chicago Bulls really give up on a shot to make it into the postseason?
 Currently, the Bulls are the No. 7 seed in the latest NBA playoff standings for the East.

 A team that has really been slumping lately is the Indiana Pacers.
 The team was sitting at 29-22 just two weeks ago but has now gone on a six-game losing streak.
 Now the Pacers are only three games ahead of the ninth-place Milwaukee Bucks.
 While it would be very difficult for the Bucks to catch up, it might give the front office in Indiana a hint that the current roster isn’t as good as previously advertised.
 Could that help lead to more Paul George trade rumors and the possibility that the franchise decides to go into a full rebuild?